tinko26/ao/docs/api/src/ao/ao_assert.h.md

 ## `ao_assert`

-Perform a runtime assertion on the given expression.
+Performs a runtime assertion on the given expression.
 If the expression compares equal to zero, then the assertion fails.

 ```c
 #define ao_assert(exp)